intarchboard/draft-data-minimization-principle/draft-arkko-iab-data-minimization-principle.md

 The Principle of Least Privilege {{PoLP}} is applicable:

       "Every program and every user of the system should operate using the least set of privileges necessary to complete the job."

 In this context, it is recommended that the protocol participants minimize the information they share.
 I.e., they should provide only the information to each other that is necessary for the function that is expected to be performed by the other party.

-This recommendation is of course very similar to the current approach to communications security.
+Information sharing may relate to different types of protocol exchanges, e.g., interaction of an endpoint with the network or with intermediaries.
+Other documents address aspects related to networks ({{RFC8546}}, {{RFC8558}},
+{{I-D.iab-path-signals-collaboration}}).
+Thomson {{I-D.thomson-tmi}}
+discusses the role intermediaries.
+Communications security largely addresses observers and outsider adversaries, and {{RFC6973}}
+discusses associated traffic analysis threats.
+The focus in this document is on the primary protocol participants, such as a server in a client-server architecture or a service enables some kind of interaction among groups of users.

 As with communication security, we try to avoid providing too much information as it may be misused or leak through attacks.
 The same principle applies not just to routers and potential attackers on path, but also many other services in the Internet, including servers that provide some function.

 Of course, participants may provide more information to each after careful consideration, e.g., information provided in exchange of some benefit, or to parties that are trusted by the participant.

-# Discussion {#disc}

-Information sharing may relate to different types of protocol exchanges:

-* The interaction of an endpoint with the network, e.g., information they provide in any network attachment process or the wire images of the packets sent via the network.

-* The interaction of an endpoint with intermediaries such as group messaging servers or NAT traversal relays.

-* The interaction of an endpoint with a service, such as a website, social networking function, or a telemetry collection point.

-* End-to-end interactions between users, represented by applications running on their computers.
+## Types of information

+The use of identifiers has been extensively discussed in {{RFC6973}},
-Information sharing need not be explicitly carried information, e.g., a data item in a message sent to a protocol participant.
-Indirectly inferred information can also end up being shared, such as message arrival times or patterns in the traffic flow.
-Information may also be obtained from fingerprinting the protocol participants, in an effort to identify unique endpoints or users.

-Information may also be combined from multiple sources, e.g., websites and social media systems collaborating to identify visiting users
+Note that indirectly inferred information can also end up being shared, such as message arrival times or patterns in the traffic flow ({{RFC6973}}).
+Information may also be obtained from fingerprinting the protocol participants, in an effort to identify unique endpoints or users ({{RFC6973}}).
+Information may also be combined from multiple sources, e.g., websites and social media systems collaborating to identify visiting users {{WP2021}}.
-{{WP2021}}.

 ## Dealing with compromise